AlirezaRahimpour/Meta-Learning-for-few-shot-classification/README.md

 <img width="424" alt="image" src="https://github.com/AlirezaRahimpour/Meta-Learning-for-few-shot-classification/assets/18356361/80069dc7-3f7e-4bae-8bb8-9a998bb8ac4f">

-The main contributions of this work are summarized as follows:
+The main contributions of this work are as follows:

-• Regularizing the few-shot classification setting with a structured-based margin loss which takes into account the global structure of the support set feature space and learns to explicitly reduce the intra-class variation in order to map the data to a highly discriminative feature space where the few-shot classification is most effective.
+-  Regularizing the few-shot classification setting with a structured-based margin loss which takes into account the global structure of the support set feature space and learns to explicitly reduce the intra-class variation in order to map the data to a highly discriminative feature space where the few-shot classification is most effective.

-• Proposing a context-aware query embedding module which takes into account the support set’s context and generates task-dependent feature representations which would help the meta-learner to learn a distribution over tasks more effectively.
+- Proposing a context-aware query embedding module which takes into account the support set’s context and generates task-dependent feature representations which would help the meta-learner to learn a distribution over tasks more effectively.

-• Performing extensive experiments based on few-shot, one-shot, zero-shot, and semi-supervised learning schemes to show the advantages of the proposed model compared to the state-of-the-art.
+-  Performing extensive experiments based on few-shot, one-shot, zero-shot, and semi-supervised learning schemes to show the advantages of the proposed model compared to the state-of-the-art.